White lead

 White lead is the basic lead carbonate 2PbCO3·Pb(OH)2.
 It is a complex salt, containing both carbonate and hydroxide ions.
 White lead occurs naturally as a mineral, in which context it is known as hydrocerussite, a hydrate of cerussite.
 It was formerly used as an ingredient for lead paint and a cosmetic called Venetian ceruse, because of its opacity and the satiny smooth mixture it made with dryable oils.
 However, it tended to cause lead poisoning, and its use has been banned in most countries.

+Basic lead carbonate is produced by treating lead acetate with carbon dioxide and air.
+In the laboratory procedure treats lead acetate with urea.
+It occurs naturally as the mineral cerussite.
+The compound has been characterized by X-ray crystallography, which confirms the formula.
+The structure is complicated, features two kinds of Pb(II) sites, those bonded to hydroxide and those bonded to carbonate and hydroxide.

+Related white lead compounds

-White lead compounds known as lead soap were also used as additive for lubricants for bearings and in machine shops.
+White lead compounds known as lead soap were used as additive for lubricants for bearings and in machine shops.
 Lead soap was also used as an oil drying agent for paints made with drying oil or air drying paints made with alkyd resins.
 Lead is often used with cobalt driers.
 Lead free substitutes have been developed to replace this use of lead in paint.

+A second basic lead carbonate is known with the formula 6Pb(CO3)*3Pb(OH)6*PbO.